bryanlin39/zoo/README.md

 ## Description

 Zoo Animal Tracker is a web application for tracking the animals in a zoo.
 Users can add new animals, edit existing animal entries, and organize animals by filters.
 The application is built with JavaScript and Angular 2.
-Access the webpage directly from https://bryanlin39.github.io/zoo.

 ## Setup/Installation Requirements